JUST WHERE DO WE START WITH THIS MAGNIFICENT WOMAN?!

 After nearly five years of intense involvement, the transition to peacetime work must have been difficult for these women.
 Many ‘old Royaumontites’, as they called themselves, described their time at Royaumont as the most rewarding of their lives.
 Frances was bitterly disappointed at the end of the war when her plans to run a canteen for the occupying army at Mayence were turned down by the SWH committee: ‘it is distinctly depressing to us to feel that the work that we have done for the French is to be allowed to drop completely’.

 In recognition of her service at Royaumont she was decorated by the French President with the Cross of the Légion d'honneur.
 In December 1918 she received the Croix de Guerre with palm, the citation reading: "...having ensured, day and night, the treatment of French and Allied wounded during repeated bombardment at Villers Cotterets in May 1918.
 On the approach of the enemy she withdrew her unit at the last moment to the Abbaye de Royaumont where she continued her humane mission with the most absolute devotion”.
 She was also awarded the Médaille d'honneur des épidémies.
+In 1926 she was awarded the honorary degree of Master of Surgery ChM and was also awarded a CBE thus becoming a Commander of the British Empire.

 At the end of the war Frances returned to hospital practice at the Stanley and the Samaritan hospitals in Liverpool.
 She was closely involved with the rebuilding of the Maternity Hospital, and with the formation of the Liverpool Women's Radium League.
 She was also a leader in the establishment of the Crofton Recovery Hospital for Women.
 In 1925, Frances was awarded an honorary Masters’ degree by the University of Liverpool.
 In 1926, she became the first woman to be elected Vice President of the Liverpool Medical Institution, one of the oldest medical societies in the country.
 Following her appointment as a lecturer in Obstetrics and Gynaecology at the University of Liverpool, she was awarded an honorary degree of Master of Surgery (ChM) in 1929 and also became a Commander of the Order of the British Empire (CBE) in recognition of her public service.
 That same year, she became founder Fellow of the Royal College of Obstetricians, She was elected president of the Medical Women's Federation from 1924 to 1926 and during her tenure she actively promoted the role of the 1000 medical women she represented.
 Her conviction was that ‘medical women should take their share in the great schemes of reconstruction and re-organisation’.
-She also continued to lecture to students, encouraging them to‘devote themselves to medical research to assist in the advancement of medical knowledge’.
+She also continued to lecture to students, encouraging them to ‘devote themselves to medical research to assist in the advancement of medical knowledge’.
 She raised a variety of issues; the status of women doctors, equal remuneration for women doctors, the Married Women Employment Act and the Sex Disqualification (Removal) Bill, the admission of women to medical school and co-educational medical education.

 Frances was particularly vehement with regard to the availability of training posts in hospitals.
 In 1925, she criticised those few medical schools which still admitted women but denied them access to resident hospital appointments: ‘Whilst giving equal opportunity to men and women as far as graduation, they do not realize their further responsibilities and they have made no effort to throw open to their women graduates the resident posts in their own hospitals.’